Sylvester (singer): 1947–1960: Childhood

-At the age of eight, he was sexually molested by a man at the church—at the time rumored to be the church organist; although Sylvester would always maintain that this interaction had been consensual and not sexual molestation, Sylvester was only a child at the time of this incident while the assailant was an adult.
-Sylvester was taken to a doctor after receiving injuries when this man subjected the child to anal sex.
-It was this doctor who informed Letha that her son was gay, something that she could not accept, viewing homosexual activity as a perversion and a sin.
-News of Sylvester's "homosexual activity" (actually, having been raped) soon spread through the church congregation and, feeling unwelcome, he ceased his attendance at age 13.
+At the age of eight, he was sexually molested by a man at the church — at the time rumored to be the church organist.
+Although Sylvester would always maintain that this interaction had been consensual and not sexual molestation, Sylvester was only a child at the time of this incident, while the assailant was an adult.
+Because of the injuries caused by the rape, Sylvester had to be taken to a doctor, who told Sylvester's mother that her son was gay.
+Viewing homosexuality as a perversion and a sin, Letha had a difficulty accepting that.
+News of Sylvester's "homosexual activity" soon spread through the church congregation and, feeling unwelcome, he ceased his attendance at age 13.

 During Sylvester's childhood, his mother gave birth to three more children by different fathers before marrying Robert "Sonny" Hurd in the early 1960s, with whom she adopted three foster children.
 A supervisor at aerospace manufacturer North American Rockwell, Hurd's job increased the family income and they were able to move into a more expensive, predominantly white neighborhood north of Watts.
 The relationship between Sylvester and both his mother and stepfather was strained; in the midst of one argument with his mother, Sylvester decided to leave their house permanently.